-Mexico sure is an interesting country and read on to find out things that you might never, ever know!
+Mexico sure is an interesting country so read on to find out things you might not know!

 Can you just imagine this?
-On Valentine’s Day in 2009, nearly 40,000 people went into a kissing area in Mexico City to break the Guinness World Record for all kissing at the same time for the count of 10 seconds.
+On Valentine’s Day in 2009, nearly 40,000 people went into a kissing area in Mexico City to break the Guinness World Record for the number of people kissing at the same time for the count of 10 seconds.

 Hmmm, don’t know if we would want to participate in that competition!